ChaseLight-Smile/Algorithms/README.md

 * gcd1(int numberA, int numberB); gcd2(int numberA,int numberB); gcd3(int numberA, int numberB); gcd4(int numberA, int numberB); gcd5(int numberA, int numberB);  The implements of greater common division.
 * maxSubSeqSum(int arr[], int length);  It is the most efficient method for the max sub sequence problem.
 * aAddB();   a + b which a is less than 100 and b is less than 100.
+* HDU1006(); tick and tick for the clock are roating every second and metting each other many times everyday.